mikechau/react-primer-draft/README.md

 [JS Bin](http://jsbin.com/hapubiceta/4/edit?js,output)

-This example is incredinly arbitrary.
+This example is incredibly arbitrary.
 You would probably update the `table` via `ajax` instead, or write your own `table` component, or use something off the shelf for `React` like `Fixed Data Tables` from `Facebook` or `Griddle`, etc.

 In this example, our initial state, `this.state.transactions`, is an `empty` `array`.
 After it mounts, we `initialize` `DataTables()`.
 To get the